dgraph-io/dgraph/docs/design.md

 For the purposes of conversion, a couple of internal sharded posting lists would be used.

-## Internal Storage
-Use [RocksDB](http://rocksdb.org/) for storing original data and posting lists.
+#### string -> uint64
+`TODO(manish): Fill`

+#### uint64 -> string
+`TODO(manish): Fill`

 ## Sharded Posting Lists

 #### What
+A posting list allows for super fast random lookups for `Attribute, Entity`.
+It's implemented via RocksDB, given the latter provides enough knobs to decide how much data should be served out of memory, ssd or disk.
+In addition, it supports bloom filters on keys, which would help random lookups required by Dgraph.

 A posting list would be generated per `Attribute`.
+In terms of RocksDB, this means each PL would correspond to a RocksDB database.
-The key would be `Entity`, and the value would be `sorted list of ValueIds`.
+The key would be `Entity`,
+and the value would be `sorted list of ValueIds`.
 Note that having sorted lists make it really easy for doing intersects with other sorted lists.